 This course is part of a multi-term sequence.
 Both Part A and Part B must be completed to meet the requirements of the sequence.
 Part A and Part B must be completed in consecutive terms.
 Students must complete Part A before completing Part B. Students must complete the sequence within a twelve month period.
 If students complete Part A but are unable to complete Part B within the timeframe, they must re-enrol in Part A.

 This course replaces the following course(s): CHEE4940B.
 Students who have successfully completed CHEE4940B are not eligible to enrol in CHEE4945B.

 On successful completion of the course students will be able to:

 2. Demonstrate an appreciation of aspects related to equipment, location costs and regulatory issues.

 3. Apply chemical engineering knowledge and project management skills in real situations.

-4. Display professional characteristics and advanced team work communication.
+4. Promote professional characteristics and team work activities.

 5. Produce a design report equivalent to a feasibility study.

 Students will be paired with a suitable academic mentor through this design course.
 Students are expected to interact with their mentor on a regular basis as negotiated with that mentor.

 * This assessment has a compulsory requirement.

 In order to pass this course, each student must complete ALL of the following compulsory requirements: